-• The instructional materials include lesson overviews that highlight vocabulary developed within the lesson, identify vocabulary to review from prior learning, and include content and language objectives to support the application of appropriate mathematical language.
-The overview in Unit 1, Lesson 2 provides academic and math vocabulary introduced in the lesson and reviews from prior knowledge to support the application of appropriate mathematical language.

-- Lesson 9, Session 1 in the teacher manual of the instructional materials provides an example of embedded guidance for teachers to support the application of appropriate mathematical language.
-The discussion section of the resource has specific mathematical language such as, "4 equal stacks or groups," and "20 represents 2 tens."
-In facilitating whole class discussion, the resource guides listening to student responses to include, "The factor 20 may be represented by 2 tens rods, an array with 2 rows of 10, or drawings of 2 equal groups of 10." - The teacher's guide includes vocabulary and language supports that guide teachers in facilitating and assessing students' use of language both in partner and in whole class mathematical discussions.
-Within the instruction of Lesson 4, Session 2 is guidance that supports the development of vocabulary terms (develop academic vocabulary), guidance on supporting partner discussions with both written and oral questioning (support partner discussions), and guidance on facilitating a whole group discourse (facilitating whole class discussion) with suggested questions to ask and student responses to listen for. - The instructional component for language development (develop academic language) includes language development that supports students with vocabulary development and usage and also the language used in mathematical discourse.
-In Lesson 16, Session 3, the language routine scaffolds students as they "agree and build on the ideas of others."
-The guidance includes the usage of connecting words and provides sentence frames to reference during mathematical discourse.
+- The instructional materials include lesson overviews that highlight vocabulary developed within the lesson, identify vocabulary to review from prior learning, and include content and language objectives to support the application of appropriate mathematical language.
+The overview in Unit 1, Lesson 2 provides academic and math vocabulary introduced in the lesson and reviews from prior knowledge to support the application of appropriate mathematical language. - Lesson 18, Session 2 in the teacher manual of the instructional materials provides an example of embedded guidance for teachers to support the application of appropriate mathematical language.
+The discussion section of the resource has specific mathematical language such as, "Encourage students to use the terms tenths and hundredths as they discuss their solutions."
+In facilitating whole class discussion, the resource guides listening to student responses to include, "area models divided into 100 equal parts with 2 parts shaded and into 10 equal parts with 8 parts shaded and that both models are the same size." - Throughout Lesson 18, students have an opportunity for student discourse that supports deeper mathematical understanding through partner discussions, class discussion, and responding to questions and tasks embedded in the student workbook.
+Through these opportunities, students hear, refine, and use math language with peers and develop their math language toolkit over time. - The teacher's guide includes vocabulary and language supports that guide teachers in facilitating and assessing students' use of language both in partner and in whole-class mathematical discussions.
+Within the instruction of Lesson 7, Session 2 is guidance that supports the development of vocabulary terms (develop academic vocabulary), guidance on supporting partner discussions with both written and oral questioning (support partner discussions), and guidance on facilitating a whole group discourse (facilitating whole class discussion) with suggested questions to ask and student responses to listen for. - The instructional component for language development (develop academic language) includes language development that supports students with vocabulary development and usage and also the language used in mathematical discourse.
+In Lesson 7, Session 3, the language routine scaffolds students as they "agree and build on the ideas of others."
+The guidance includes the usage of clarifying a word or phrase and provides sentence frames to reference during mathematical discourse.